-Styles where it occurs: Swiss styles, hard Alpine styles, other hard cheeses Attribute/Defect: Depending on the style of cheese, eyes can be considered a defect.
+Styles where it occurs: Swiss styles, hard Alpine styles, other hard cheeses

+Attribute/Defect: Depending on the style of cheese, eyes can be considered a defect.
 In cheeses where eyes are expected, the size, shape, and concentration are evaluated based on what is typical of the style.
-The ideal Swiss eye size is $\frac{1}{12}$ inch (0.6 cm) to $\frac{1}{12}$ inch (1.27 cm) in diameter.
+The ideal Swiss eye size is $\frac{1}{4}$ inch (0.6 cm) to $\frac{1}{2}$ inch (1.27 cm) in diameter.
 Large is used to refer to cheeses where most eyes are more than 13/16 (2 cm) but less than 1 inch (2.5 cm) in diameter.
 Small is used when a majority of the eyes are less than 3/8-inch (1 cm) but more than 1/8 (0.38 cm) inch in diameter.
 Possible causes: Ideal eye formation results from carbon dioxide gas production in cheese.
-In Swiss style cheeses, eye formation is a desirable result of CO2 production that comes from the fermentation of propionic acid.
+In Swiss style cheeses, eye formation is a desirable result of CO_2 production that comes from the fermentation of propionic acid.
 Eyes can also be formed by spoilage bacteria.
 These eyes tend to be misshapen, and the cheeses tend to have unclean or atypical flavor profiles.
-Related terms: BALANCED, BLIND, CABBAGE, CLOSED, COLLAPSED, DULL, FROG MOUTH, GASSY, IRREGULAR EYES, NESTY, ONE SIDED, OVERSET, STREUBLE, SWEET HOLES, UNDERSET, UNIFORM FADED Definition: Describes the color of the surface or interior of a cheese that has a bleached appearance or lacks a vibrant quality and luster.
+Related terms: BALANCED, BLIND, CABBAGE, CLOSED, COLLAPSED, DULL, FROG MOUTH, GASSY, IRREGULAR EYES, NESTY, ONE SIDED, OVERSET, STREUBLE, SWEET HOLES, UNDERSET, UNIFORM FROG MOUTH Definition: There are two definitions for Frog Mouth.
+1) When interior of a wheel of cheese is split and looks like a frog's open mouth, 2) When the eyes have developed into lenticular or spindle-shaped openings in cheese.
 Reference point: